The spreadsheet data loader allows you to load address-level data from a spreadsheet file to view in PolicyMap.

-Watch our quick video on how to use the Spreadsheet Data Loader:
+Watch our quick video on how to use the Spreadsheet Data Loader, or read the detailed directions below.

 Be sure to read our tips on setting up your CSV data file for use in uploading.
 We know that all files can be different and all users will have a different way of storing data.
 Our tips are to help make sure your data files process and load easily.

 With your data file setup correctly and saved as a CSV file, you are ready to use the Data Loader.
 Log into your PolicyMap subscription account and select the Data Loader tab.
-The Data Loader is available to all subscribers and to trial users.
+The Data Loader is available to all subscribers.
 With the Create New Dataset selected, follow the steps to setup and upload your dataset.

 - 1. Method to Load Data: Select "Upload Spreadsheet of Sites".